gitlabhq/gitlabhq/doc/user/project/issue_board.md

 An Issue Board shows you what issues your team is working on, who is assigned to each, and where in the workflow those issues are.

-GitLab offers a major gain in productivity for your team, as it's an all-in-one platform.
 You create issues, host code, perform reviews, build, test, and deploy from one single platform.
 Issue Boards help you to visualize and manage the entire process _in_ GitLab.